What immediate steps can researchers take?

 - In-person human subjects research at other research and higher education institutions that follows safety guidelines is allowed.
 Other institutions may have their own guidelines for restarting research, and PIs should develop plans that meet both institutions’ guidelines (or the more restrictive policy) as they prepare to restart their work.

 - In-person human subjects research at other community-based organizations that have their own established safety guidelines.
-In the event that an organization’s guidelines are less restrictive than DU’s guidelines, DU researchers must follow DU’s safety guidelines.
+In the event that an organization’s guidelines are less restrictive than DU’s guidelines, DU researchers must follow all of the DU’s safety guidelines.

 - In-person human subjects research that involves collection of bodily fluids as long as that research does not occur in participants’ homes.